KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Prepare the HTML file

-1. Replace code in _index.html_ with the code below.
+1. Take a look at the code in _index.html_.
+Compare it with the code below.
+It should be identical.

    {% codeblock copy %}index.html{% codeblock %}